 ENERGY USE INTENSITY (EUI)

-UC Irvine saw an increase in its EUI in the calendar year 2021.
+UC Irvine saw a decrease in its EUI in 2022.

 green spend on indoor office furniture (99%)